roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  "Now, slut!"
 I demanded.

  She nervously, pulled down her pantyhose and knickers and began frigging herself.
 She closed her eyes and I began taping again.
 In seconds her last signs of dignity faded as her moans and desire to come took over her body.
 It was easily the most dignified orgasm ever as she bit her lip and let out a lengthy whimper, clearly trying not to scream like her body desperately wanted to.
-Report_Story #2